juanmaguitar/express-nodeschool/README.md

-# Queries w/ Express (7/8)
+# JSON w/ Express (8/8)

-Oftentimes, we need to process the data from the URL query string (urlencoded).

-Write a route that extracts data from the query string in the GET `/search` URL route, e.g. `?results=recent&include_tabs=true` and then outputs it back to the user in JSON format.

-Use `app.get('/search', function(){...})`` for the route.

-In Express.js, to extract query string parameters, we can use (inside the request handler):

-    req.query.NAME
+Most of the times we're building RESTful API servers with JSON.

+Write a server that, when it receives a GET, reads a file, parses it to JSON, and responds with that content to the user.

+The server should respond to any GET that matches the `/books` resource path.
+As always, the port is passed in `process.argv[2]`.
+The file to read is passed in `process.argv[3]`.

+Respond with:

+    res.json(object)

+Everything should match the `/books` resource path.

+For reading the file, use the fs module, e.g.,

+    fs.readFile(filename, callback)